FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 The `Name` data type defines a conclusion about a name of a person.
 The `Name` data type extends the `Conclusion` data type.

+A `Name` is intended to represent a single variant of a person's name.
+This means that nicknames, spelling variations, or other name variants (usually distinguished by a `Name.type` value) should be modeled with separate instances of `Name`.

+The `Name.alternateNames` property is not for name variants.
+Instead, it is for cases where a name has alternate renderings that are considered to be equivalent to the primary name -- typically in an alternate language and/or script.
+For example, a Korean name typically has a rendering in the Korean script, a Chinese script and can also be rendered in a Roman script -- three different "forms" (or renderings) of the name, but each form repesenting the exactly same name.

 ### identifier

 The identifier for the `Name` data type is: